satyaidk/Personal-portfolio/README.md

 **Showcasing My `Personal Portfolio`: A Fusion of `HTML`, `CSS`, and `JavaScript`**

-Step into a realm where code converges with creativity, and `Web Technologies` blend seamlessly to narrate my digital journey.
+Step into a realm where code converges with creativity, and `Web Technologies` blend seamlessly to narrate my Digital journey.
 This repository stands as a testament to the creation of my personal portfolio website, carefully crafted using the triad of HTML, CSS, and JavaScript.

 <h1>Tech Stacks I'm used:</h1>